 “Tonight is the night we’ve been preparing for.”
 She repeated, her voice echoed among the small and silent crowd, her boots scraping the ground with each step.
 “For three months we’ve held this sanctuary, and today the expansion begins.
 Our goal?”

 She pointed towards the northwest, half towards the setting sun.
 “Four kilometers in that direction is Vatican City.
 That is our destination.
-Our numbers have grown, and though we may follow different creeds and look to different gods, that is human land that is still held.
+Our numbers have grown, and though we may follow different creeds and look to different gods, that is human land that is still held upon that hill.
 They’ve been keeping their own sanctuary safe just as long as we have, if not longer.
-Are you about to be outdone by a bunch of bookish nuns and monks tossing books at monsters?”
+Are you about to be outdone by a bunch of nuns and monks tossing books at monsters?”

-There was a small ripple of laughter among the men.
+There was a small ripple of laughter among the rangers.
 Hanne smiled.
 “We’ve been given new orders to relieve them of duty.
-Sorry to say there’s basket full of nightmares outside this wall, and they’re directly in our way.
+Sorry to say there’s city full of nightmares outside this wall, and they’re directly in our way.
 So I kindly offered to take our rangers out to clean house a little, are they ready!?”

 A shouting cry of assent rose among them as Hanne moved to the door.
 “Good!
 Same plan as always.
 Keep your heads, move in pairs, and never assume it’s just a shadow.
 Now, torches lit!”